Entry-Level Professional Master of Arts Degree

 - A computer based IELTS of 6.5 with no less than 6 on each band score.

-Prerequisite courses may be in progress when you apply; they need to be completed prior to the start of the program if you are accepted.
+Prerequisite courses may be in progress when you apply as long as one course has been completed with a grade at the time of application.
+All prerequisites need to be completed prior to the start of the program if you are accepted.

 You must have completed prerequisites: